 You can find the best-in-class ETF for each asset class in the article What Is The Best ETF And Mutual Fund?

-Emerging markets may have had the highest return but they also have the highest risk in the form of standard deviation and largest drawdowns.
+Emerging markets may have had the highest return but they also have the highest risk in the form of standard deviation and large drawdowns.

 Benefits of having multiple asset classes

-When you visit the portfolios on portfolioeinstein.com you see that the best performing portfolios are the ones with more than 1 asset class.
+When you visit the portfolios on portfolioeinstein.com you see that the best performing portfolios are the ones with more than one asset class.

 This is because when one asset class zigs the other zags.
 This helps to stabilize your portfolio.
 It also helps your returns.
 This is due to the rebalancing effect.
 When you rebalance you buy more of the asset class that has gone down in value and sell more of the asset class that has gone up in price.
-It is a buy low and sell high in action and automated.
-If you have more asset classes there are more opportunities for this.
+YIn practice you buy low and sell high.
+If you several asset classes in your portfolio you will have more opportunities to rebalance.
 This is evident from the Morningstar Target date index which performed particularly well.
 See What Is The Best Target Date Fund?

 Before you go all in in the best performing asset class you should be aware of a few things: